huggingface/blog/introducing-private-hub.md

 Through these conversations, we discovered that the current workflow for building machine learning is broken.
 Duplicated efforts, poor feedback loops, high friction to collaborate across teams, non-standard processes and tools, and difficulty optimizing models for production are common and slow down ML development.

 We built the Private Hub to change this.
-Like Git and Github forever changed how companies build software, the Private Hub changes how companies build machine learning:
+Like Git and GitHub forever changed how companies build software, the Private Hub changes how companies build machine learning:

 <figure class="image table text-center m-0 w-full">
   <medium-zoom background="rgba(0,0,0,.7)" alt="Before and after using The Private Hub" src="assets/92_introducing_private_hub/before-and-after.png"></medium-zoom>